Suadha – The wife of Angirasa – Indian Mythology

 The Daughters of Daksha and their Marriages

 Daksha, a major figure in Hindu mythology, had numerous daughters, many of whom were married to great sages and deities, thus cementing important alliances in the cosmic order.
-The daughters of Daksha were often married to sages such as Kashyapa, Pulaha, Marichi, and Angirasa, with each union giving rise to various celestial beings, divine forces, or phenomena.
+The daughters of Daksha were often married to sages such as Kashyapa, Pulaha, Marichi, and Angirasa – Father of Brihaspati forming alliances that shaped the structure of the cosmos.

 The marriage of Suadha or Suroopa to Angirasa produced important offspring, including celestial beings associated with fire and knowledge.
 Angirasa is considered one of the Saptarishis (Seven Great Sages) and holds a prominent place in Vedic and post-Vedic texts.